Macau - Bars & Nightlife

 One of Macau’s iconic shows is the leggy Crazy Paris dancing girl show in the Grand Lisboa Casino.
 The women strut their stuff in front of the punters every night from 4.30pm until midnight wearing little more than a few beads and feathers - definitely not one to take the kids to.

-180 Lounge And Grill
+180 Lounge and Grill

 For great city views to enjoy with a cocktail in hand, head to the top of the Macau Tower for, yes you guessed it, 180 degree views from 200m above the city.
 Live music plays nightly and full meals are available.

-Although it seems like a reference to the late Michael Jackson, it’s not, although you can dance your own King of Pop style to the live music Wednesday through Monday nights from 10pm.
+It might seem like a reference to the late Michael Jackson, it’s not, although you can dance your own King of Pop style to the live music Wednesday through Monday nights from 10pm.
 Light meals served and seating is either inside or outside.

 It might be located in Macau’s poshest casino but the stylish crowd is friendly.
 Lounge back in the couches and enjoy the music and fine drinks like the house specialty cocktail, the Bellini.
 Ladies score free drinks Wednesday nights.